Phaeyz/Exif/docs/Phaeyz.Exif.Tags/TagExifIfd/IsoSpeedLatitudeZzz.md

 # TagExifIfd.IsoSpeedLatitudeZzz field

 This tag indicates the ISO speed latitude zzz value of a camera or input device that is defined in ISO 12232.
-However, this tag shall not be recorded without ISOSpeed and ISOSpeedLatitudeyyy.
+However, this tag shall not be recorded without ISOSpeed and IsoSpeedLatitudeYyy.

 ```csharp
 public static readonly Tag IsoSpeedLatitudeZzz;